dr-star/tomato-timer/README.md

 # 🔥 Features
 `TimerTomato` comes with a bundle of features already.
 You can do the followings with it,

-## 🔢 Listing Shapes
-- List out shapes for you to pick and use.

 ## 📱 Responsive and mobile-friendly
 - Use `TimerTomato` seamlessly from any device.